 Overnight we were suddenly one of the few specialist retailers who had any critical products in stock at all and who were fighting to keep the supply chain going.
 Within weeks we became one of the largest suppliers to crisis centres across Europe on a previously unimaginable scale.

-What we are doing to provide you with the best possible service
+What we have done to make sure you continue to receive the best service possible

 Think Global Act Local